russmckendrick/records/content/albums/the-art-of-losing-17834095/index.md

 ---
 title: "The Anchoress - The Art Of Losing"
-album_artist: "The Anchoress"
+artist: "The Anchoress"
-album_title: "The Art Of Losing"
+album_name: "The Art Of Losing"
 date: 2021-03-14
 release_id: "17834095"
 slug: "the-art-of-losing-17834095"
+hideSummary: true
 cover:
     image: "the-art-of-losing-17834095.jpg"
+    alt: "The Art Of Losing by The Anchoress"
+    caption: "The Art Of Losing by The Anchoress"
-tags: ["Rock"]
+genres: ["Rock"]
-hideSummary: true
+styles: null
 ---

 ## Tracklisting